 What's New in Symbolic Systems?

 Building 460, Room 126 (Margaret Jacks Hall)

 Office hours are designated times when Stanford students are invited to consult with Symbolic Systems Advising Fellows and Program Administrators.
-Current office hours are posted below, effective September 25, 2017.
+Office hours for Winter Quarter begin on January 8, 2018.
 If you are viewing this in the newsroll, click "Full Article" to see the complete list of office hours.
 Watch ...